 TN Visa v.
 H-1B Visa - Considerations for Canadians

-Canadian citizen professionals often find themselves in a bit of a quandary when initially researching the various U.S. immigration work visa options available to them.
-Assuming that they are not transferring from a Canadian company to its U.S. office, and therefore the L-1 visa is not available to them, Canadian citizen professionals typically find themselves contemplating the TN visa and H1B visa and the differences or similarities between the two.
+Canadian citizen professionals often find themselves in a bit of a quandary when initially researching the various United States immigration work visa options available to them.
+Assuming that they are not transferring from a Canadian company to its United States office, and therefore the L-1 visa is not available to them, Canadian citizen professionals typically find themselves contemplating the TN visa and H1B visa and the differences or similarities between the two.

 When deciding between the TN visa and the H1B visa, a Canadian citizen may want to consider the following details.